 - Regulation and various organizations relating to rPET

 - Principle of recycling PET

 - Design parameters

-**Registrants receive a special price for registering for the full 3.5 day course covering the Technology and Application of PET, Barrier and/or Aseptic and/or Recycling.
-However the classes are available for separate registration, if desired.
+**Registrants receive a special price for registering for the full course covering the Technology and Application of PET, Barrier, Aseptic and Recycling.
+However, the classes are available for separate registration, if desired.